int128/kubelogin/README.md

 echoserver-86c78fdccd-nzmd5   1/1     Running   0          26d
 ```

-If the token is valid, kubelogin does nothing.
+If the ID token is valid, kubelogin does nothing.

 ```
 % kubelogin
 You already have a valid token until 2019-05-18 10:28:51 +0900 JST
 ```

+If the ID token has expired, kubelogin will refresh the token using the refresh token in the kubeconfig.
+If the refresh token has expired, kubelogin will proceed the authentication.

 ### Wrap kubectl and login transparently